-Process flowchart or PFD is also known as the system
+Process Flowchart Diagram or PFD is also known as the system

 flow diagram or SFD.
 The main reason of using process flowchart is to show the

 relation between major parts of the system.
-Process flowchart or PFD does not
+Process Flowchart Diagram or PFD does not

 include minor parts or components of the system like piping ratings or piping